Israel Railways & Train Services.

 - Hashmona Central station – serving Downtown Haifa, the Haifa Port on Haaztmaut Road and the government offices on Pal Yam (the Bullet Building – Ministry of the Interior, the Courts, Bituach Leumi and other public offices)

-- The Haifa Bay Station (Merkazit Lev Hamifratz) - adjacent to the Central Bus Station, at the Check-post and serving the Cinemall and Haifa Bay industrial area and the smaller stations of the Krayot.
+- The Haifa Bay Station (Merkazit Lev Hamifratz) – adjacent to the Central Bus Station, at the Check-post and serving the Cinemall and Haifa Bay industrial area and the smaller stations of the Krayot and those travelling north.

 The Binyamina station is a main junction, between Haifa and Tel Aviv, here you can switch trains and connect to the main north and southbound lines around the country and all the way to Beer Sheva.

-Tel Aviv has 4 main train stations which connect to the North as well as the East - The Sharon Plain, the airport and Modiin, Jerusalem and to the South; Rishon le Zion, Beer Sheva and Ashkelon
+Tel Aviv has 4 main train stations which connect to the North as well as the East – The Sharon Plain, Ben Gurion International Airport and Modiin, Jerusalem and to the South; Rishon le Zion, Beer Sheva and Ashkelon

 - Tel Aviv University & Show Grounds – also known as Ramat Aviv.
 In Hebrew: Universita Ve Gan Hairuim